truemagic-coder/solana-agent/README.md

 ### Realtime Audio Streaming

-If input and/or output is encoded (compressed) like mp4/aac then you must have `ffmpeg` installed.
+If input and/or output is encoded (compressed) like mp4/mp3 then you must have `ffmpeg` installed.

 Due to the overhead of the router (API call) - realtime only supports a single agent setup.

 Realtime uses MongoDB for memory so Zep is not needed.

+By default, when `realtime=True` and you supply raw/encoded audio bytes as input, the system **always skips the HTTP transcription (STT) path** and relies solely on the realtime websocket session for input transcription.
+If you don't specify `rt_transcription_model`, a sensible default (`gpt-4o-mini-transcribe`) is auto-selected so you still receive input transcript events with minimal latency.

+Implications:
+- `llm_provider.transcribe_audio` is never invoked for realtime turns.
+- Lower end-to-end latency (no duplicate network round trip for STT).
+- Unified transcript sourcing from realtime events.
+- If you explicitly want to disable transcription altogether, send text (not audio bytes) or ignore transcript events client-side.

 This example will work using expo-audio on Android and iOS.